awslabs/aws-sdk-swift/reference/0.x/AWSApplicationInsights/ApplicationInsightsClientProtocol.md

 func updateApplication(input: UpdateApplicationInput, completion: @escaping (ClientRuntime.SdkResult<UpdateApplicationOutputResponse, UpdateApplicationOutputError>) -> Void)
 ```

-### updateComponent(input:​completion:​)
+### updateComponent(input:completion:)

-Updates the custom component name and/or the list of resources that make up the
+Updates the custom component name and/or the list of resources that make up the component.
-component.

 ``` swift
 func updateComponent(input: UpdateComponentInput, completion: @escaping (ClientRuntime.SdkResult<UpdateComponentOutputResponse, UpdateComponentOutputError>) -> Void)
 ```

-### updateComponentConfiguration(input:​completion:​)
+### updateComponentConfiguration(input:completion:)

 Updates the monitoring configurations for the component.
-The configuration input parameter
-is an escaped JSON of the configuration and should match the schema of what is returned
+The configuration input parameter is an escaped JSON of the configuration and should match the schema of what is returned by DescribeComponentConfigurationRecommendation.
-by DescribeComponentConfigurationRecommendation.

 ``` swift
 func updateComponentConfiguration(input: UpdateComponentConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<UpdateComponentConfigurationOutputResponse, UpdateComponentConfigurationOutputError>) -> Void)
 ```

-### updateLogPattern(input:​completion:​)
+### updateLogPattern(input:completion:)

 Adds a log pattern to a LogPatternSet.